Underscore76/SDVTASMod/README.md

 * `clr` - clear the current console screen
 * `exit` - exit the game

-File System functions:
+#### File System functions:
+Tries to mimic basic linux command line methods
 * `ls` - list save states (allows for wildcard search)
 * `cp` - copy save state to new file
 * `rm` - delete a save state file
 * `mv` - rename a save state file

-Save State functions:
+#### Save State functions:
+Basic functions for manipulating the save state including loading, saving, and resetting.
 * `frame` - print the current frame
 * `stateinfo` - print some details about the current save state
 * `reset` - reset to the desired frame